kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-04-register-manage-services.md

 ## Register an API with a specification URL

-The Application Registry allows you to pass API specifications in a form of specification URLs.
+Application Registry allows you to pass API specifications in a form of specification URLs.

 To register an API with a specification URL, replace `api.spec` with `api.specificationUrl`.